The Forgotten Railways of Chicago: The Chicago Milwaukee and Gary Line

 |The abandoned Gary Line corridor between Rockford and Aurora as portrayed on my Abandoned And Out-of-Service Railroad Lines Map.|

-I had always been curious as to how the Milwaukee Road had connected its trackage, which was mostly north and west of Illinois, to Indiana, where it owned numerous coal mines and other property, and the Gary Line was one way in which this connection existed.
+I had always been curious as to how the Milwaukee Road had connected its trackage, which was mostly north and west of Illinois, to Indiana, where it owned numerous coal mines and other property, and the Gary Line was one of two ways in which this connection existed, as the Milwaukee had trackage rights over the Aurora Branch of the Elgin Joliet & Eastern and the present-day Belt Railway of Chicago.

 |Milwaukee Road 944 over Lincoln Hwy in DeKalb.
 Image via Flickr.|